 The Gateway Garden on the 600 block of Williamson Street (in front of the Gateway Mall and across from Machinery Row Bikes)

-The Gateway Garden was once a gas station.
-Wilson Green was once a railroad storage yard.
-Both properties are owned by the City of Madison, WI, and BSG maintains them pursuant to a written agreement with the City.
+The site of Gateway Garden was once a gas station.
+The site of Wilson Green was once a railroad storage yard.
+Both properties are owned by the City of Madison, and BSG maintains them pursuant to a written agreement with the City.

 We have no paid staff, receive minimal city services or funding, and rely on contributions from individuals and businesses to support the gardens.
 Our volunteers mulch, plant, weed and water the gardens.
 Please check the Donations page for information about how to donate.